As1imwe-Mark/Vet_clinic_Schema_Diagram/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project Give Me a Star
+If you like this project Give us a Star

 <p align="right">(<a href="#readme-top">back to top</a>)</p>